Rabbit Diarrhea

 Much more common, however, is a case of "mild" bunny diarrhea.
 This can occur if the growth rate of the beneficial bacteria is uneven, and the result is bunny poo that is a bit thin and sticky.
 You’ll see the bunny's vent area a bit fouled with sticky, loose cecotropes.
 At the same time, the bunny still may be looking and acting normal.

 (After a brief bout with "mild" bunny diarrhea, this little guy is already on the mend.
-Its hind end is cleaning up nicely, and it never had any more digestive problems.)
+Its hind end is cleaning up nicely, and following this episode, it never had any more digestive problems.)

 We think several factors may combine to produce "mild" bunny diarrhea: